 However, there are risks associated with suppressing the immune system, so they're usually only prescribed by a dermatologist if other treatments do not work.

 Infliximab and adalimumab are immunosuppressive treatments that are given by injection at regular intervals either at home or in hospital.

-Possible side effects of corticosteroids include weight gain, poor sleep and mood swings.
+Possible side effects of steroids include weight gain, poor sleep and mood swings.

-Surgery may be considered in cases where hidradenitis suppurativa can't be controlled with medication.
+Surgery may be considered in cases where hidradenitis suppurativa can not be controlled with medicine.

 If you have hidradenitis suppurativa you should:

 - use an antiseptic skin wash or antiseptic soap – this may be prescribed alongside other treatment (see above)